How to Handle a Male Chauvinist Husband : 25 Ways

 For instance, a man can’t be out flirting under any circumstance with the same rules applying for his spouse.
 And any other specific guidelines he’s established for himself should carry over.

-21. Undermining your mate’s concerns or thoughts
+21. No more undermining your concerns or thoughts

-Male chauvinists easily diminish their mate’s perspective when their goal is to reach a fast resolve for an issue they’re dealing with.
+Male chauvinists easily diminish their mate’s perspective when their goal is to reach a fast resolution for an issue they’re dealing with.
 Even if you genuinely find her perception absurd, that judgment should remain with you.

 We all have differing views and opinions, they won’t all coincide or work with the scenario at hand, but that doesn’t mean there was a conscious effort put into that viewpoint.